Richmond's designation as a Tree City USA is more than just a slogan.

 The Washington School planting will be the first phase of that commitment, and organizers are treating the school to an assembly that will include an urban agriculture-themed puppet show by Big Tadoo Puppet Crew from Oakland and a demonstration on tree planting and care.

 Washington students will then partner in small groups with personnel from event sponsors for the actual planting.
-Students will also get to participate in workshops on the benefits of urban agriculture and environmental stewardship to their
+Students will also get to participate in workshops on the benefits of urban agriculture and environmental stewardship to their community.

 Crews from Nutiva and Common Vision will also prune, fertilize and do other tending of the newly planted trees during the day and install a drip irrigation system.